BirdeeHub/ExampleKotlinPluginLoader/README.md

 **A plugin loader example program in kotlin-jvm**

+It should be pretty readable for Java coders.

+The return types are after the function, the question marks mean "can be null"

+and PluginManager.kt is a static class (marked with object keyword at start)

+Other than that, it is all java, and java classes and JVM

 it can also load from local or over the internet. so thats kinda cool.

 I learned to use a profiler and found out that **IT STILL DOES NOT UNLOAD APPARENTLY**